English language support

 - Recognised by UKVI

-In summer 2020, our pre-sessional courses will be taught online.
+In autumn 2020, our pre-sessional courses will be taught online.

 During the pre-sessional course you will be taught by specialist language tutors and you will spend approximately 22 hours per week in online or in-person classes, lectures, seminars and classroom-based e-learning.
 You will also have some periods of self-directed learning.